google/oboe/tests/README.md

+## Oboe unit tests
+This directory contains the Oboe unit tests.
+They are run using the bash script `run_tests.sh`.

+### Running the tests

+1. Connect an Android device or start the Android emulator
+2. Open a terminal window and execute `run_tests.sh`

+### Prerequisites/caveats
-Before running the tests you must define $ANDROID_NDK and make sure cmake is in the PATH.
+Before running the tests you must define `ANDROID_NDK` as an environment variable and make sure `cmake` is on your path.

 To test this on Mac or Linux enter: